eheyne/user-management/tutorial.md

 In the `index.html`, cut the `user-list-template` out of the `index.html` file and paste into its own file called `user-list.tpl` and save it to the templates folder.
 Do the same thing for the `edit-user-template` and call it `edit-user.tpl`.
 When doing this do not include the `script` tag as the template file that you created is no longer a script embedded in the HTML.

-Since we will be pre-compiling the templates before running the application, the `init` function is no longer needed so go it can be removed.
+Since we will be pre-compiling the templates before running the application, the `init` function is no longer needed so it can be removed as well as the call to it in the `window.onload = init` line.
 The createTemplate function will still be needed but will now read the templates from a property off of `window` called JST.
 The JST property will contain key/value pairs where the key is the path to the template file and the value will be the pre-compiled template function.
 The new createTemplate will change to this:

 ```javascript
 function createTemplate(templateName, data) {